 There are different types of bullying:

-• direct physical – this means the bully hurts your body, doing things like hitting, tripping, pinching, pushing or kicking you.
-It can also mean the bully steals or damages things that belong to you
+- Direct physical: this means the bully hurts your body, doing things like hitting, tripping, pinching, pushing or kicking you.
+It can also mean they steal or damage things that belong to you.

 Cyberbullying is online and includes: